Stealthy20/grocery-shopping-list/docs/TESTING.md

 ### **Bugs and Fixes**

 **Bug1**
-- The user wasn't automatic assigned to the item, which made all user be able to add items to eachothers lists.
+- The user wasn't automatic assigned to the item, which made all user be able to add items to each others lists.

 ![Bug1](bug1.PNG "Image of the first bug")